dsong127/music-discovery/README.md

 ## Running (Locally)

-In cloned directory, and replace Spotify API keys in quickStart.sh.
+`cd` into cloned directory, open quickStart.sh, and replace with your Spotify API keys.

 *  `./quickStart.sh`
 *  Open `Localhost:8080` in your browser